Yves848/WingetPosh/readme.md

 No more dependencies.
 Works with Powershell 5.1

 The availablle functions are :
-- Function        Get-WGList                                         0.6.1      wingetposh
+- Get-WGList
-- Function        Install-WGPackage                                  0.6.1      wingetposh
+- Install-WGPackage [-Install]
-- Function        Invoke-Winget                                      0.6.1      wingetposh
+- Invoke-Winget
-- Function        Show-WGList                                        0.6.1      wingetposh
+- Show-WGList
-- Function        Uninstall-WGPackage                                0.6.1      wingetposh
+- Uninstall-WGPackage
-- Function        Update-WGPackages                                  0.6.1      wingetposh
+- Update-WGPackages [-Update]

 ## Installation